-The biggest difference between our synthesizer and existing synthesizers will be the UI.
+The biggest difference between our synthesizer and existing synthesizers will the UI.
 The UI will be a Graphic User Interface that will work on iPads, iPhones, and Android devices and will communicate wirelessly with the synthesizer.
 The software used to implement this will give the user the option to use different interfaces that suits their unique performance needs.
-This will be different than current synthesizers which mostly feature physical switches and keys.
-With our UI the user will be able to place the synthesizer down in one place and move around the room and play the instrument with an iPad.
-The user could incorporate this into a unique performance.